-- (8) Printing; - (9) Postage; - (10) T-shirts; - (11) Loan repayment if the proceeds of the loan were used to pay for the authorized campaign expenses listed in paragraphs (1) to (10); and - (12) Airfare, Ferryfare, and ground transportation for candidates with multi-island constituencies. - (b) "Broadcast costs" means the costs for on-air time and costs for production of a radio spot, video, or television advertising. - (c) "Printing" includes the costs for shirts, hats, other articles of clothing, and paper. - (d) A candidate shall keep a complete record of expenses paid for with public funds. - (e) A candidate shall use public funds to pay for campaign expenditures incurred during the matching payment period for which the candidate received the public funds. - (f) Public funds received during a primary matching payment period shall not be carried over and used by the candidate in a general matching payment period.
-The candidate shall return public funds not used in a primary election to the commission on the deadline for filing a final report for the primary election. - (g) The candidate shall return public funds not used in a general election to the commission on the deadline for filing a final report for the general election.
-[Eff 5/29/10; am and comp ] (Auth: HRS §11-314(8)) (Imp: HRS §\$11-432, 11-433, 11-434)
+(b) "Broadcast costs" means the costs for on-air time and costs for production of a radio spot, video, or television advertising.

+(c) "Printing" includes the costs for shirts, hats, other articles of clothing, and paper.

+(d) A candidate shall keep a complete record of expenses paid for with public funds.

+(e) A candidate shall use public funds to pay for campaign expenditures incurred during the matching payment period for which the candidate received the public funds.

+(f) Public funds received during a primary matching payment period shall not be carried over and used by the candidate in a general matching payment period.
+The candidate shall return public funds not used in a primary election to the commission on the deadline for filing a final report for the primary election.

+(g) The candidate shall return public funds not used in a general election to the commission on the deadline for filing a final report for the general election.
+[Eff 5/29/10; am and comp DEC 092016] (Auth: HRS §11-314(8)) (Imp: HRS §§11-432, 11-433, 11-434)

-- §3-160-64 Voluntary campaign expenditure limitation affidavit. (a) A candidate who agrees to comply with the voluntary expenditure limit shall file the "Affidavit to Voluntarily Agree with Campaign Expenditure Limits" with the commission no later than the deadline for filing of nomination papers, stating that the candidate shall not exceed the voluntary expenditure limit. - (b) The benefits of filing the "Affidavit to Voluntarily Agree with Campaign Expenditure Limits" [are:] include: - (1) Reduced filing fee with Office of Elections; and - [(2) A tax deduction for contributors pursuant to section 235-7, Hawaii Revised
+\$3-160-64 Voluntary campaign expenditure

+limitation affidavit. (a) A candidate who agrees to comply with the voluntary expenditure limit shall file the "Affidavit to Voluntarily Agree with Campaign Expenditure Limits" with the commission no later than the deadline for filing of nomination papers, stating that the candidate shall not exceed the voluntary expenditure limit.

+(b) The benefits of filing the "Affidavit to Voluntarily Agree with Campaign Expenditure Limits" include:
-Statutes; - [(3)] (2) Fulfills one requirement to be eligible for public funding. - (c) The commission shall keep copies of all affidavits[, and shall forward certified copies to the director of taxation upon request]. - (d) Any candidate who files the affidavit agreeing to limit expenditures and who exceeds the voluntary expenditure limits for that election shall: - (1) Notify all opponents, [the chief election officer] the office of elections, and the commission by telephone and in writing on the day that the expenditure limit is exceeded, except when such day falls on a Saturday, Sunday or holiday designated in section 8-1, Hawaii Revised Statutes, then notifications shall be on the next succeeding day that is not a Saturday, Sunday, or holiday; - (2) Return all public funds to the commission within [14] fourteen days of the day that the expenditure limit is exceeded, except

-- when such day falls on a Saturday, Sunday, or holiday then return of all public funds to the commission shall be on the next succeeding day that is not a Saturday, Sunday, or holiday; and - (3) Pay the balance of the full filing fee to the chief election officer, or for candidates for county offices, the county clerk.; and
+- Reduced filing fee with Office of Elections; and - (2) Fulfills one requirement to be eligible for public funding.

+(c) The commission shall keep copies of all affidavits.

+(d) Any candidate who files the affidavit agreeing to limit expenditures and who exceeds the voluntary expenditure limits for that election shall:

+- (1) Notify all opponents, the office of elections, and the commission by telephone and in writing on the day that the expenditure limit is exceeded, except when such day falls on a Saturday, Sunday, or holiday designated in section 8-1, Hawaii Revised Statutes, then notifications shall be on the next succeeding day that is not a Saturday, Sunday, or holiday; - (2) Return all public funds to the commission within fourteen days of the day that the expenditure limit is exceeded, except when such day falls on a Saturday, Sunday, or holiday then return of all public funds to the commission shall be on the next succeeding day that is not a Saturday, Sunday, or holiday; - (3) Pay the balance of the full filing fee to the chief election officer, or for candidates for county offices, the county clerk.; and - (4) Provide reasonable notice to all contributors within thirty days of exceeding the limit that the voluntary expenditure limit was exceeded.
+[Eff 5/29/10; am and comp ] (Auth: HRS \$11-314(8)) (Imp: HRS \$\$11-423, 11-426)

-§3-160-65 Depletion of fund. (a) The Hawaii election campaign fund shall be considered close to depletion when the balance in the trust fund equals the sum of the average amount of operating expenses, including staff salaries and fringe benefits, paid by the commission in the two prior fiscal years, added to the average amount of public funds paid by the commission to candidates in the partial public financing program in the two prior two-year election periods.
+\$3-160-65 Depletion of fund. (a) The Hawaii election campaign fund shall be considered close to depletion when the balance in the trust fund equals the sum of the average amount of operating expenses, including staff salaries and fringe benefits, paid by the commission in the two prior fiscal years, added to the average amount of public funds paid by the commission to candidates in the partial public financing program in the two prior two-year election periods.